Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 When you join a live cohort, you’ll work through the same materials as self-paced learners, but with the added structure of a published schedule and the energy of hundreds of peers progressing alongside you.

-Each module typically spans one week, you watch the lectures, complete hands-on exercises, and submit a homework assignment.
+The course runs once per year (starts around January).
+Each module typically spans one week: you watch the lectures, complete hands-on exercises, and submit a homework assignment.
 Your submissions get scored and appear on an anonymous leaderboard.

 After completing all six modules, the capstone project phase begins.
 You’ll build your own end-to-end pipeline, submit it through our form, and peer-review at least three other students’ projects while yours gets reviewed by your peers.
 This reciprocal process gives you valuable feedback on your work and exposes you to different approaches and solutions you might not have considered.